pyta-uoft/website/index.md

 The function or method has too many local variables.

-Note: the limit is 15 local variables.
+Note: the checker limit is 15 local variables.

 ~~~~ {include="R0914_too_many_locals"}
 ~~~~